- SAP has very low accuracy, and other vendors are not able to understand how to manage this inaccuracy.

 Technical Advice from SAP and SAP Consultants

 Furthermore, misleading technical advice extends to things like release notes.
 Release notes are supposed to be the horse’s mouth as to functionality with applications.
-In fact, they are legal documents.
-However, not with SAP.
-SAP now habitually releases upgrades to software with functionality that is completely non-operational.
+They are legal documents, however, not with SAP.
+SAP now habitually releases upgrades to software with functionality that is entirely non-operational.
 I found this with shelf life in SAP SNP, and Leading Indicator Forecasting in SPP.

 What is SAP’s Accuracy Level?